qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/data/hdf5_format/index.rst

    .. py:method:: write(data_set, io_manager=None, location=None, force_write=False, flush=True, write_metadata=True, only_complete=False)

-      Writes a data_set to an hdf5 file.
+      Writes a DataSetPP to an hdf5 file.

       Args:
-          data_set: qcodes data_set to write to hdf5 file
+          data_set: qcodespp DataSetPP to write to hdf5 file
           io_manager: io_manger used for providing path
           location: location can be used to specify custom location force_write (bool): if True creates a new file to write to